New York Family Court Custody Appeals- Article By Appellate Lawyer

 litigants seeking to appeal various types of cases

 Because custody cases are so contentious, and the stakes are so high, either the father, the mother, a step-parent, or, in some circumstances, grandparents may continue the custody battle after the case is over in Family Court, by going to the appeals court (child support cases and termination of parental rights cases are also frequently appealed as well).
+These appeals can sometimes include allegations of abuse or neglect, making them even more complex.

-In New York State Family Court, Appeals are decided by the Appellate Division.
+In New York Family Court, appeals are decided by the Appellate Division.
 When the Appellate Division decides the case, it can reverse the Family Court’s orders, modify the order or orders, or do nothing (which is called “affirming” the lower court’s orders).
 If the appellate division reverses the Family Court order, it usually orders a new trial by the Family Court with some instructions.

 If the appellate court sends the case back for a new trial, it usually sends the case back to the same judge, but in some situations where the appellate court is very unhappy with either the judge’s decision or the way that the judge handled the case, it is sent back for a new trial before a different judge.

 If the appellate court has enough information, it has the power to make its own findings of fact and make its own decision without sending the case back to the Family Court.
+This ability highlights the importance of a robust argument to effectively demonstrate errors or abuse of discretion in the prior proceedings.

 For more information about custody cases click here